rjones-lf/iroha/docs/source/maintenance/permissions.rst

 You can transfer an asset from one `domain <../core_concepts/glossary.html#domain>`__ to another, even if the other domain does not have an asset with the same name.

 ..
-Note:: Please note that destination account should have `can_receive`_ permission.
+Note:: Destination account should have `can_receive`_ permission.

 Related API method: `Transfer Asset <../api/commands.html#transfer-asset>`__

 can_transfer_my_assets
 ^^^^^^^^^^^^^^^^^^^^^^

 ..
-Hint:: This is grantable permission.
+Hint:: This is a grantable permission.

 `Permission <../core_concepts/glossary.html#permission>`__ that allows a specified `account <../core_concepts/glossary.html#account>`__ to transfer `assets <../core_concepts/glossary.html#asset>`__ of another specified account.

-Please see the example for the usage details.
+See the example (to be done) for the usage details.

 Related API method: `Transfer Asset <../api/commands.html#transfer-asset>`__